 Goodwill and indefinite-lived intangible assets are tested for impairment annually as of December 31, or sooner if impairment indicators arise.
 The fair value of indefinite-lived intangible assets is estimated based upon an income and market approach.
 In reviewing goodwill for impairment, potential impairment is identified by comparing the estimated fair value of the reporting units to its carrying value.
 The Company has determined it has three reporting units.
 When the fair value is less than the carrying value of the net assets of the reporting unit, including goodwill, an impairment loss would be recognized.
-The Company has determined that goodwill and indefinite lived assets were not impaired as of December 31, 2019 and 2018.
-The Company had goodwill of \$241,006 at both December 31, 2019 and 2018, of which \$113,132 relates to goodwill associated with the Work Truck Attachments segment and \$127,874 relates to the Work Truck Solutions segment at both December 31, 2019 and 2018.
+Annual impairment tests conducted by the Company on December 31, 2019 resulted in no adjustment to the carrying value of goodwill.
+During the second quarter of 2020, the Company identified a triggering event as there had been a significant decline in the business climate and in results of operations as a result of uncertainty related to the COVID-19 pandemic and chassis availability.
+Given these indicators, the Company determined that there was a higher degree of uncertainty in achieving its financial projections.
+Therefore, the Company performed an impairment test as of June 30, 2020 for each of its reporting units, and subsequently performed its annual impairment testing as of December 31, 2020.